mypappa/MDEF/docs/reflections/term2/prototyping/laser cutting/laser.md

 On the other hand, prototyping has a much more direct relationship with the project.
 It is the project itself; ok, maybe still quite far from the final goal or original idea, but still, more closely related to its origin.

-This was for me the first time I used the laser cutter for a 1-1 scale.
-First time I didn't have to convert x meters to 1:20 or 1:50 scale when preparing the laser file!
+This was for me the first time using the laser cutter in a 1-1 scale· first time I didn't have to convert meters to 1:20 or 1:50 scale when preparing the laser file!

 Here are two examples of what I got to cut in the machine so far.